 Flevy Management Insights Case Study

-Dashboard Design Optimization for E-Learning Provider in Competitive Market
+Case Study: Dashboard Design Optimization for E-Learning Provider in Competitive Market

 Mark Bridges | Dashboard Design

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Dashboard Design to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A leading e-learning platform faced challenges in leveraging data due to an outdated dashboard system, hindering actionable insights and decision-making.
 The dashboard overhaul resulted in a 35% reduction in data analysis time and a 25% improvement in user engagement, highlighting the need for ongoing refinement in Predictive Analytics and Change Management to maximize effectiveness.